Primary Studies & Teachers

 Guru Rennie began his training as a sufi dervish with Shaykh Taner in March of 1992 and has been his representative in Santa Cruz since 1994.

-Rennie's Iyengar Yoga training began in 1996 under Mitra.
+Rennie’s Iyengar Yoga training began in 1996 under Mitra.
+He is currently working on his yoga teacher certification.

 Gerakan Suci grew out of a mandate from Shaykh Taner to present a fighting art to Westerners that incorporates spiritual chivalry as taught in Indonesia, Malaysia, Turkey, Iran, and India.
 So, for the last several years Rennie has been working to condense the volumes of information he has been given into a cohesive system that integrates his understanding of the Indonesian fighting arts with the spiritual development practices of Sufism.